skippyr/revelio/README.md

 reveal foo.txt --size foo.txt --permissions / --contents /
 ```

-For a full list of flags that you can use, check out its help:
+For a full list of flags that you can use, check out its help page:

 ```bash
 reveal --help